 To optimize an on-disk database is to minimize disk I/O, so its design will use extra CPU cycles and extra memory to reduce or eliminate I/O. Conversely, IMDSs by definition eliminate all disk I/O. In other words, their optimization is primarily about delivering the highest performance at a given level of processing power.
 For an in-memory database, the focus is on reducing demand for CPU cycles.
 Because memory is storage for an IMDS, reducing memory overhead (i.e. RAM consumed for anything other than storing data) is also a key objective.

-Using eXtremeDB on embedded platforms (e.g. ARM, PowerPC), typical read and write accesses are at the level of a few microseconds, or less.
+Using eXtremeDB on embedded platforms (e.g. ARM, PowerPC), typical write accesses are at the level of a few microseconds, or less, and read-only access is sub-microsecond.
 When used on workstation or server platforms, performance is sub-microsecond.
 (Visit this page to read one of our in-memory benchmarks.)